 Farewell dinner at Rod and Gun Club, open for the weekend.
 The typical afternoon storm I’m used to was on steroids down here, a peninsula smaller than mine, a dot of land between crashing bolts.
 Equal parts spectacular and terrifying.
 As at home, it raged for maybe half an hour and rushed away, leaving everything clean and fresh and wet.
 Perfect.

 So I asked Paddy to take us to Highlands Hammock State Park in Sebring.
-Technically the long way home, it was surprisingly efficient and unspeakably beautiful.
+Technically the long way home, the route was surprisingly efficient with light traffic.
+Old Florida pines and scrub giving way to cattle under unspeakably blue skies.
+And Highlands Hammock Park?
 Going back ASAP.
 Reason the word “hammock” is in the name, meaning “shady place” in Indigenous tongues.
 Get there your ownself and soon.